talhatallat/Data-Visualization/README.md

 ### Saving Your Plots Automatically
     #  first argument is a filename for the plot image, which will be saved in the same directory as scatter_squares.py.
 The second argument trims extra whitespace from the plot.
     plt.savefig('squares_plot.png', bbox_inches='tight')

+## Random Walks
+ Python to generate data for a random walk and then use matplotlib to create a visually appealing representation of the generated data.
+### Creating the RandomWalk() Class